Logical Separability of Labeled Data Examples under Ontologies: Strong Separability for Decidable Fragments of FO

-We show that in contrast to weak separability, strong $(\text{FO}^{2},\text{FO}^2)$-separability is decidable.
+We show that in contrast to weak separability, strong $(\text{FO}^{2},\text{FO}^2)$-separability is decidable and coincides with strong $(\text{FO}^{2},\text{FO})$-separability.
 The proof strategy is the same as for \ALCI and GF and thus we first need a suitable notion of type for FO$^2$-KBs.
-Existing such notions, such as the types defined in \cite{DBLP:journals/bsl/GradelKV97}, are not strong enough for our purposes.
-For readers familiar with the model theory of FO$^2$, we remark that they do not record sufficient information about certain special elements in models sometimes referred to as \emph{kings}.
-Fortunately, it is possible to define a sufficiently strong notion of type.
-We can then once more establish a theorem that parallels Theorem~\ref{thm:dlchar1}.
-As in the GF case, strongly separating formulas are of size at most $2^{2^{p(||\Omc||)}}$, $p$ a polynomial.
-Since satisfiability of FO$^2$-KBs is \NExpTime-complete in combined complexity and \NPclass-complete in data complexity \cite{DBLP:journals/iandc/Pratt-Hartmann09}.
-We obtain the following. \begin{theorem} Strong $(\text{FO}^2,\text{FO}^2)$-separability coincides with strong $(\text{FO}^2,\Lmc_S)$-separability for all FO-fragments $\Lmc_S \supseteq \text{UCQ}$.
-It is \NExpTime-complete in combined complexity and \coNPclass-complete in data complexity. \end{theorem}
+Existing such notions, such as the types defined in \cite{DBLP:journals/bsl/GradelKV97}, are not strong enough for our purposes, and so we define and work with a more powerful notion of type.
+We can then once more establish a theorem that parallels Theorem~\ref{thm:dlchar1} and show that strong separability has the same complexity as non-satisfiability of KBs, both in combined complexity ({\sc co}\NExpTime-complete) and in data complexity (\coNPclass-complete).